microsoft/Reactors/Online/Blockchain/Blockchain-fundamentals/README.md

   - [ganache-cli](https://github.com/trufflesuite/ganache-cli) as the Ethereum client for testing and development

 ## Demo steps
-1. Run `truffle init` in the directory where you want to create your new Solidity project.
+1. Run `truffle init` in the directory where you want to create your new truffle project.
+Then open up the directory in VS Code.
 2. Inspect the directory structure.
 Look for location of
   - Contracts
   - Migrations